Improved Coherence in Optically-Defined Niobium Trilayer Junction Qubits: Microwave Qubits

-To assess loss contributions from the junction independent of other sources, in Fig. \ref{fig:fig4}c we use the increased junction participation ratio $p_j = c_j/C_\Sigma$ \cite{mamin2021alMerge,wang2015psurf} in our devices to examine the effects on $Q_1$.
+Our qubits have relatively large junctions compared to typical designs \cite{place2021ta,premkumar2021nb,saxberg2022mott,mamin2021alMerge} making them more sensitive to junction coherence properties.
+Using the energy participation ratio \cite{mamin2021alMerge,wang2015psurf} of the junction $p_j = C_j/C_\Sigma$ in our devices, we can separate the loss contributions from the junction $Q_j$ independent of other decoherence channels $Q_0$, expressing the qubit quality factor as a weighted sum $Q_1^{-1}=p_j/Q_j + p_0/Q_0$.
+We summarize qubit coherence properties with respect to their junction participation in Fig. \ref{fig:fig3}c.
 For our devices (red), we estimate an effective junction quality factor of $10^5$: approximately 100 times greater than previous Nb/Al/$\text{AlO}_\text{x}$ qubits (blue) \cite{dutta2004nb4n,martinis2002nb10n,paik2008nb17ns,weides2011nb400n,kaiser2010nb26n,lisenfeld2007nb2n,yu2004nb24u,yu2005nb10u}, and much closer to epitaxial NbN junctions (black) \cite{nakamura2011nbn400n,yu2002nbn4u,kim2021nbn16u} and modern aluminum-junction qubits (green) \cite{place2021ta,premkumar2021nb,saxberg2022mott,mamin2021alMerge}.
 Extrapolating to lower $p_j$ values, we find our device loss is largely not limited by the junction, indicating that material refinements and device engineering could further improve qubit performance.

-Next we investigate our qubits at increased operating temperatures, shown in Fig \ref{fig:fig5}.
-We observe a mild decrease in $T_1$ with temperature above 160 mK, consistent with heating from the environment bath \cite{lisenfeld2007nb2n}, but importantly don’t see the drastic temperature dependence expected for quasiparticle-induced loss \cite{mattis1958bardeen}, in line with expectations for niobium.
-The advantage of higher-temperature junctions is apparent when comparing our qubit performance to an aluminum counterpart: above \qty{160}{\milli\K}, the aluminum qubit is quickly overwhelmed with quasiparticle-induced decoherence, whereas our devices largely retain their properties.
+Compared to aluminum, niobium's higher gap energy leads to reduced device sensitivity to thermal quasiparticles \cite{mattis1958bardeen}, and shorter quasiparticle lifetimes \cite{leo2011nbquasiparticletime}, which may help reduce the impact of non-equilibrium quasiparticles on qubit lifetimes \cite{connolly2023nonequilib,martinis2009nonequilib,catelani2011quasiparticle,catelani2014quasiparticle}.
+To investigate this thermal resilience, we measure our qubits at increased operating temperatures, shown in Fig \ref{fig:fig4}.
+We observe a mild decrease in $T_1$ with temperature above 160 mK, consistent with heating from the environment bath \cite{lisenfeld2007nb2n}, but importantly don’t see the drastic temperature dependence expected for qubit loss induced by tunneling quasiparticles \cite{catelani2011quasiparticle,catelani2014quasiparticle}, in line with expectations for niobium.
+The advantage of higher-temperature junctions is apparent when comparing our qubit performance to an aluminum counterpart: above \qty{160}{\milli\K}, the aluminum qubit is quickly overwhelmed with quasiparticle-induced decoherence, whereas for our devices, $T_1$ is relatively unchanged.
+At such elevated temperatures, both devices face challenges from increased thermal microwave noise, motivating alternate qubit architectures \cite{Earnest2018heavyflux,Teoh2023duorail} or higher qubit frequencies to explore this regime.